NGnius/Pixi/README.md

 Gamecraft interactions use the [GamecraftModdingAPI](https://git.exmods.org/modtainers/GamecraftModdingAPI).

-Thanks to **TheGreenGoblin** and his Python app for converting images to coloured square characters, which inspired the PixiConsole and PixiText commands.
+Thanks to **TheGreenGoblin** and their Python app for converting images to coloured square characters, which inspired the PixiConsole and PixiText commands.

 Thanks to **Mr. Rotor** for all of the Robocraft blocks used in the PixiBot and PixiBotFile commands.